Showroom (streaming service)

-Showroom, stylized as SHOWROOM, is a Japanese live streaming service used primarily for Japanese idols and voice actors.
+Showroom (stylized in all caps) is a Japanese live streaming service used primarily for Japanese idols and voice actors.
 A development of DeNA, it has been integrated into the audition process for idol groups such as 22/7, Nogizaka46, and Keyakizaka46.

-App analytics company App Annie announced on September 13, 2017, that for the first half of 2017, in terms of revenue, SHOWROOM is Japan's top-ranked video distribution application.
+App analytics company App Annie announced on September 13, 2017, that for the first half of 2017, in terms of revenue, Showroom is Japan's top-ranked video distribution application.